The Cuban government has put a stop to any further protests.

 The outpouring on the streets in July, according to State Department spokesman Ned Price in Washington, “was not about the United States.”

-“All of this reminds us that it is a Cuban people who are suffering terribly in their fight for freedom, for dignity,” State Department spokesman Ned Price told reporters.
+“All of this reminds us that the Cuban people are paying dearly in their fight for freedom and dignity,” Price told reporters.

 “We demand that the Cuban people’s fundamental liberties and rights be respected by the Havana administration.”